 In exchange for their fees, nursing homes assume complete control over residents and provide numerous care services.
 Unfortunately, some nursing home residents endure inappropriate treatment families could never have anticipated.
 These include:

-- Dehydration: When nursing home residents are not given enough fluids, they are likely to have symptoms and health complications.
-Some people do not have a large thirst drive – in these cases, they need to be encouraged to drink fluids even when they are not thirsty.
+• Dehydration: When a nursing home resident is not given enough fluids, they are likely to have symptoms and health complications.
+Some people do not have a large thirst drive—in these cases, they need to be encouraged to drink fluids even when they are not thirsty.
 Adequate supervision should be in place to ensure residents are drinking the proper amount of fluids.

-- Lack of medical care: A form of nursing home abuse is medical neglect.
-This is when the nursing home does not properly prevent or treat health problems.
+• Lack of medical care: Medical neglect occurs when the nursing home does not properly prevent or treat health problems.
 This can cause negative conditions for the resident, such as bedsores, mobility issues, and other health problems.

-- Sexual abuse: Nursing home residents can unfortunately be vulnerable to sexual abuse.
-Moreover, some patients with Alzheimer’s and similar health conditions may be unable to report this happened.
-Signs to look for include STIs, fear of staff members, and bleeding in the genital area.
+• Sexual abuse: Residents can, unfortunately, be vulnerable to sexual abuse.
+Moreover, some patients with Alzheimer's and similar health conditions may be unable to report this happening.
+Signs to look for include sexually transmitted diseases or infections, fear of staff members, and bleeding in the genital area.

-- Lack of proper sanitation: If the nursing home area is not being cleaned and sanitized properly, the residents can catch viruses and other infections that could be deadly.
+• Lack of proper sanitation: If the nursing facilities are not cleaned and sanitized properly, the residents can catch viruses and other infections that could be deadly.
+Some elderly residents also require assistance to maintain proper personal hygiene.

 Like many other businesses, nursing home management and administrative personnel run their operations with the primary goal of making a profit.
 They are in a unique position to hire, fire, evaluate, and resolve performance issues with employees who cause harm.
-As onboarding, training, and maintaining quality employees is often costly, it’s easy to see how retaining poor-performers is usually less detrimental to a nursing home’s financial bottom line.
+As onboarding, training, and maintaining quality employees is often costly, it's easy to see how retaining nursing home workers who are under-trained or underqualified is usually less detrimental to a nursing home's financial bottom line.

 Management and administrative personnel should take proper steps to prevent staff from harming residents.
-However, their actions or inactions sometimes allow performance problems to continue due to:
+However, their actions or inaction sometimes allow performance problems to continue due to:

 Monitoring Florida’s Nursing Homes